Convert JPG to AVIF Online

 How much smaller is AVIF compared to JPEG?

-AVIF typically produces files 40 to 55% smaller than JPEG at the same visual quality, based on testing by Google and other researchers.
-This is a larger saving than WebP, which achieves 25 to 34% over JPEG.
-The saving varies by image content and encoding settings.
+AVIF typically produces files 40% to 55% smaller than JPEG while maintaining the same visual quality.
+This is significantly better than WebP, which usually saves 25% to 34% over JPEG.

-Why does AVIF encoding take longer than other formats?
+Why does AVIF conversion take longer than other formats?

 Is AVIF supported by all browsers?

-AVIF is supported by Chrome, Firefox, Safari (version 16+) and Edge, covering over 90% of global browser usage.
-It is not supported by Internet Explorer.
-For maximum compatibility, serve AVIF with a WebP or JPEG fallback using the HTML picture element.
+AVIF is supported in Chrome, Firefox, Safari version 16 and above, and Edge.
+It covers over 90% of current browser usage.
+For older browsers, you can serve a JPEG or WebP fallback using the HTML picture element.

 What quality setting should I use for AVIF?